grotius-cnc/scurve_idea/README.md

         To make it work as scurve :

-        In the concave and convex periods each cycle the "a" is incremented with a value. "a_step".
+        In the concave and convex periods each cycle the "a" is incremented cq decremented with a value, "a_step".